In central Ivory Coast, dance competitions are held between neighboring villages at which these masks

 Note: This style of mask is often copied, and very rarely do we find one like this that was used ceremonially, versus those that are just made for sale.

 Ex.
-Eugene Netzer, Ex.
+Eugene Netzer, New York, Ex.
 Scott Rodolitz, Ex.
-Christopher McConnell Collection
+Christopher and Genevieve McConnell collection

 Depth: 5 ¼”